Regularizing Extrapolation in Causal Inference: CONCLUSION

-This work proposes a unified framework for regularizing extrapolation in causal inference by replacing hard non-negativity constraints with soft penalties on negative weights.
-Our approach reveals a fundamental ``bias-bias-variance'' tradeoff between distributional imbalance, model misspecification, and estimator variance, with theoretical error bounds that decompose extrapolation bias through a novel reflection perspective.
-Empirical studies on synthetic data and a real-world medication trial demonstrate that controlled extrapolation can outperform both fully constrained and unconstrained approaches, particularly in high-dimensional settings with poor positivity.
-Our approach focuses primarily on weighting-type estimators, leaving open questions about how our results extend to other estimator classes.
-Second, our theoretical guarantees rely on H\"older continuity assumptions for expected outcomes, which may not hold in all practical settings.
-Future research directions include extending the bias-bias-variance tradeoff analysis to a broader class of estimatorsand exploring weaker or alternative continuity assumptions that might better capture real-world outcome functions.
-The framework presented here represents an important step toward more nuanced approaches to positivity violations in causal inference, moving beyond binary perspectives on extrapolation toward a continuous spectrum of regularization strategies.
+This work proposes a framework for regularizing extrapolation in causal inference by replacing hard non-negativity constraints with soft penalties on negative weights.
+Our theoretical error bounds show a fundamental ``bias-bias-variance'' tradeoff between distributional imbalance, model misspecification, and estimator variance, decomposing extrapolation bias through a novel reflection perspective.
+Empirically, synthetic data experiments confirm that controlled extrapolation smoothly interpolates between fully constrained and unconstrained approaches.
+A real-world medication trial illustrates how sweeping over the regularization parameter provides a practical sensitivity analysis for transportability estimates under positivity violations.

+\textbf{Limitations and Future Work.} Our approach focuses on weighting-type estimators and relies on H\"{o}lder continuity and conditional ignorability, which may not hold in practice.
+Operationalizing sensitivity analysis for unmeasured confounding is a critical next step; existing proposals for balancing weights \citep{soriano2023interpretable} do not directly apply to our framework, and adapting such methods is an important direction.
+More broadly, future work should extend the bias-bias-variance tradeoff analysis to more flexible estimator classes and weaker continuity assumptions.
+A key open question is to characterize data-generating processes under which soft-constrained extrapolation ($\gamma > 0$) provably improves MSE relative to both unconstrained ($\gamma = 0$) and fully constrained ($\gamma \to \infty$) estimators, for example when the density ratio is large near $\x^\star$.
+Finally, our theoretical results assume sub-Gaussian noise, though analogous bounds follow under bounded outcomes via Hoeffding-type inequalities.